 Receive updates from our blog, as well as announcements about new services in your inbox.

 It’s the easiest way to stay up-to-date to Servebolt news.

 Spam free, of course.

 Magento 2 comes equipped with various performance optimization features.
-You job is to configure them properly.
+Your job is to configure them properly.

 Make sure you enable all Magento 2 caching options.
-Double check you have CSS/JS minification enabled and always run M2 in production mode.
+Double-check your CSS/JS minification enabled and always run M2 in production mode.
 Never use JS bundling.
 This feature brings more harm than good.